-In the next section, the experiment process is outlined, and details of the post processing of the IMU data using the various filters and neural network models is presented.
+In the next section, the experimental process is outlined, and details of the post processing of the IMU data using the various filters and neural network models is presented.

 Experiments

 In this section the experiments undertaken on the chassis are outlined and details of the post processing of the IMU data using the various filters and neural network models is presented.